 To be so against yoga embodies a spirit of fear.
 Must we be fearful of anything in the world that is not explicitly of God?
 Must we remove ourselves from the culture to guard our faith and practice it properly (and safely)?
 Pope John Paul II would say no. He often talked of the importance of being “in but not of the world” in his encouragement to the “new evangelization” of faith.

 We cannot share our faith with people we never encounter, and we cannot connect with people outside the world of the Church if we cannot understand the culture in which we live.
 We are called to live in the culture, while at the same time remaining above the culture in our faith and morals.

 We can’t be afraid of falling into sin on accident, especially if it causes us to remove ourselves from a world which so desperately needs our faith.
 A world which desperately needs to receive our faith shared, in love, from people who can see eye to eye with them.

-In The Bearer of the Water of Life, the pontifical councils say, “The beginning of the Third Millennium offers a real kairos for evangelisation.
+In The Bearer of the Water of Life, the Pontifical councils say, “The beginning of the Third Millennium offers a real kairos for evangelization.
 People’s minds and hearts are already unusually open to reliable information on the Christian understanding of time and salvation history.
 Emphasising what is lacking in other approaches should not be the main priority.
-It is more a question of constantly revisiting the sources of our own faith, so that we can offer a good, sound presentation of the Christian message.
+It is more a question of constantly revisiting the sources of our own faith so that we can offer a good, sound presentation of the Christian message.
 We can be proud of what we have been given on trust, so we need to resist the pressures of the dominant culture to bury these gifts (cf. Mt 25.24-30).”